carloshgalvan95/Gentrification-MexicoCity/README.md

 ## Presentation

-### Increase of the cost of living in Mexico City due to gentrification process
+### Increase in cost of living in Mexico City due to gentrification process

 Recently, the government of Mexico City has signed a deal with Airbnb, the objective of this alliance is to capture 5% of the digital nomads in the world to move to Mexico City.
 The government of Mexico City said that this alliance would generate an economic spill of US$1.4 billion annually to various areas of the capital, it is expected that this will boost the local economy and promote the employment.